 SSL Certificates protect your customers’ sensitive information by encrypting the data they send to you, then decrypting it once you’ve received it.
 A SSL certificate serves as a digital "passport" that allows data to be transmitted over secure networks - protecting financial and credit card transactions, sign ups,sensitive information, email and company intranets.
 It authenticates and encrypts the data transferred through the website to the server.

 Most consumers are looking for the https:// prefix in their browser bar before submitting personal information like their name, credit card numbers and address to a website.
 A SSL Certificate is the only way to get this.
-You will notice the lock in your browser bar vs the red text (Connection is Not Secure).
+You will notice the green lock/text (Secure Connection) in your browser bar vs the red text (Connection is Not Secure).

 What does it mean to have a SSL certificate?
 The are many reasons and these days every Tom, Dick, Harry and Sally salesperson is selling if you don't have a SSL certificate the sky is falling.
 We will save you the drama, it's not.
 However, we will explain what it is, if you need it and why it may or not make sense.
 Snake oil gets sold daily for this product.
 If you have any questions about SSL Certificates, please contact 3plains, we are always here to help.

 If you see issues like "Parts of this page are not secure (such as images)", don't worry about it.
 We can solve these issues.
 Please contact us and we will walk you through it.